HR / Labor Relations

 If a retiree was primarily employed by another employer but employed on a part-time basis at a University campus, earnings will be limited if the campus employment occurred within two years of the employee's retirement date, and if the employee's pension is based in part on the campus service.
 Some examples:

-Questions about whether a given employee’s earnings are limited should be referred to the University-wide Benefits Administrator (http://www.suny.edu/templates/SUNY/Contactus/contactform.cfm or 518-443-5385) for ORP retirees.
+Questions about whether a given employee's earnings are limited or regarding ORP retirees should be referred to University-wide Benefits at email@example.com.

 Suspension of Pension Benefits

 Retired members of ERS or TRS who elect to suspend their pension benefits may be re-employed without limitation and may re-join the retirement system.
 Members of the ORP may elect to suspend their pension benefits by discontinuing any systematic or periodic withdrawals during the period of re-employment.
-This will allow them to return to payroll without limitation, but they will not be allowed to re-join a retirement system, ORP members who have annuitized their contracts may not suspend their pension since an annuity cannot be stopped once it has begun.
+This will allow them to return to payroll without limitation and re-join the ORP.
+ORP members who have annuitized their contracts or otherwise begun irrevocable distributions may not suspend their pension since such payments cannot be stopped once begun.

 Calculation of Earnings Limitation